GertKanter/autosys/ros_dev.md

 * Have system tests which cover any scenarios covered in documentation
 * Have system tests for any corner cases encountered during testing
 * Must be >= version 1.0.0

+# Testing using rosbag files

+To test your node with previously recorded data you can use `rosbag` files.
+A good example of this is the [AMCL package](https://github.com/ros-planning/navigation/tree/melodic-devel/amcl)